TaranVH/2nd-keyboard/README.md

 -----
 NOTE:
 By the time you need to add a 2nd keyboard, you should already be fairly familiar with how AutoHotKey works.
-You should also have already used up all your function keys, and macro keys (if your main keyboard has them.)
+You should also have already assigned commands to all your function keys, and macro keys (if your main keyboard has them.)
-You do not really need to add a 2nd keyboard until you've already used up all of the macro keys on your normal keyboard.
-You can also use up all the function keys, using AutoHotkey.
-Most programs don't really use them for anything.
+Don't just add a 2nd keyboard because you think it's cool!
+Make sure you actually need it.
 -----

 As of August 2018, I've changed the root directory from this: